Resume – Mark Barabas

 BACKGROUND SUMMARY

 Mission driven Senior Healthcare Executive with over 40 years of comprehensive healthcare experience.
 Proven track record features major accomplishments in cost containment (turnaround situations), foundation work, physician contracts, managed care, strategy, labor relations, complex operations, regulatory approval process and hospital accreditation.
-As a Credentialed Accreditation Surveyor and Consultant for 17 years, I have completed over 100 assignments for acute care hospitals, CAH, acute rehab hospitals, and LTACH’s.
-Now readily available for consultations, project based work, turnarounds, temporary assignments or interim positions.
+As an Accreditation Surveyor and Consultant for more than 21 years, completed over 150 assignments for acute care hospitals, CAH, acute rehab hospitals, and LTACH’s.
+Available, as a certified independent consultant, for educational healthcare care ethics and medical malpractice consultations, as well as project-based work, turnarounds, temporary assignments and accreditation consultations.

 PROFESSIONAL EXPERIENCE AND SELECTED ACCOMPLISHMENTS